Im-Bee/Bee3/README.md

 ## Goal

 Main goal of this project is a playground for learning and experimenting with new ideas.
-I really want to avoid use of standard libraries like <thread> etc and use system implementations instead.
+I really want to avoid use of standard libraries like thread, string etc and use system implementations instead.
 In future this code might be a good fundaiton for a real application or cool indie game.
 It's a hobby project that I work on during my available free time.